mahmoudMBA/bts-rtda-lab-3/README.md

     ```

 2. As a biologic scientists i need to know the Uniques Bird Type Detected.
-    - Te app should produce a view (as text file) with the following structure:
+    - The app should produce a view (as text file) with the following structure:

     ```text
     file:uniques_birdType_detected_view.txt